Dear Parents, Carers & Pupils

 Boys’: Blue shirt, school tie with logo, sweatshirt with a v-neck with school logo, grey trousers, long or short (Navy shorts are not acceptable – only short, grey trousers), grey socks.
 Plain black, brown or navy leather shoes.

 In literacy we will be looking at all genres of writing in both narrative and non-narrative form.
-As well as this, we will continue to work on developing reading and comprehension skills.
+As well as this, we will continue to develop their reading and comprehension skills.

-In numeracy we will be building on all work covered in the last year, including the four operations, problem solving, data handling, using and applying, measure, shape and space.
+In numeracy we will be building on all learning covered in the last year, including the four operations, problem solving, data handling, measure, shape and space as well as continuing to develp reasoning and numeracy skills.

 Preparation for SATs in English and Maths will be ongoing up until the Summer Term.

-In Year 6 we all look forward to the Isle of Wight, which takes place during the summer term.
+In Year 6 we all look forward to the Isle of Wight, which takes place during the summer term and going on educational visits linked to the IPC areas covered.

 If the weather is very wet at the start of the school day, children in the juniors may come into the middle hall and wait until it is time to go to their classrooms.
 The infant children should say goodbye to their parents at the link corridor door and make their way to the lower hall and wait until it is time to go to their classrooms.
 Both halls will be supervised by a member of staff from 8.45am.